hannahwauchope/Website/Resources.md

   - If understanding trends through time: Explorations in using 'year' as a random effect in linear models (conclusion: only useful if trying to get specific year estimates to e.g. correct for sampling bias.
 Not very useful if trying to simplify or generalise to estimate through time slopes).
 From [Andrew Heiss](https://www.andrewheiss.com/blog/2021/12/01/multilevel-models-panel-data-guide/#intercepts-and-slopes-for-each-country-account-for-year-specific-differences)

-#### Causal Inference Related Things
+#### Causal Inference/Impact Evaluation Related Things

+  - New to Causal Inference?
+Read [The Book of Why](https://blackwells.co.uk/bookshop/product/The-Book-of-Why-by-Judea-Pearl-Dana-Mackenzie/9780141982410?srsltid=AfmBOopcGL7t9hTuatMLimkq6HvVo3Dwprrpc8J9mkUp1Fg8cwpPhwh7)
-  - [Brilliant paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0231349) on why Two Way Fixed Effects are almost never the model you want (in particular if you are trying to generalise an estimate through time, or across groups - the TWFE model will give a point estimate for each group, in each time point, thereby not giving you any useful conclusions)
+  - [Brilliant, though technical, paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0231349) on why Two Way Fixed Effects are almost never the model you want (in particular if you are trying to generalise an estimate through time, or across groups - the TWFE model will give a point estimate for each group, in each time point, thereby not giving you any useful conclusions)
-  -
+    - [On why propensity scores are not good for matching](https://funginstitute.berkeley.edu/wp-content/uploads/2015/09/psnot.pdf) (also technical, but well worth committing to - there's a youtube video which the comments indicate explain it very clearly [here](https://www.youtube.com/watch?v=rBv39pK1iEs))

 #### GIS Related Things